Valkmusa

 Human History

 The Kymenlaakso region has been settled by Finnish communities since the Iron Age, with the Kymijoki valley being an important historical transportation and settlement corridor.
 The mire was historically considered marginal, unproductive land and was partly drained for peat cutting and forestry at the park margins during the twentieth century.
 The proximity to the Soviet and later Russian border kept the area sparsely populated and relatively undeveloped during the Cold War period, which inadvertently helped preserve the mire.
-The Green Belt of Fennoscandia concept formally recognized this conservation legacy of the Cold War border zone.
+The Green Belt of Fennoscandia concept formally recognised this conservation legacy of the Cold War border zone.

 Park History